Samsung Galaxy Z Flip’s 'ultra thin glass' put to test in new durability video

 Of course, that wouldn't explain why the 'glass' refrains from shattering when a hole is poked straight through it.

-Samsung goes on to state that it will be offering Galaxy Z Flip owners a "one-time screen replacement" for $119 (around £91 / AU$177).
+Samsung goes on to state that it will be offering Galaxy Z Flip owners a "one-time screen replacement" for $119 (£99 / around AU$177).
 It'll also be launching a program soon for a free screen protector that "will be applied by a specialist with the proper equipment to align and apply it."

 Should you be worried?